 Stress is part of everyday life.
 When a particularly stressful event rears its ugly head – such as losing a job or being diagnosed with cancer – most people suffer, struggle and then gradually adapt to the situation.
 Some people, however, experience harmful symptoms that last far longer than they should.
 The effects of such symptoms are also far-reaching with problems in relationships, performance at school or work, and on the social front.
-Most of these people are diagnosed with adjustment disorder.

 What is an adjustment disorder?